stormpath/stormpath-aspnetcore/docs/registration.rst

 Supplying Custom Fields
 .......................

-If any custom fields exist on the form (see :ref:`custom_fields`), you can supply them either as a root property, or a child of a property called ``customData``:
+If any custom fields exist on the form (see :ref:`register_custom_fields`), you can supply them either as a root property, or a child of a property called ``customData``:

 .. code-block:: json